 \paragraph{Three-Stage Progressive Training Pipeline.} As illustrated in \cref{fig:training}, our training pipeline progressively expands the set of modalities and tasks throughout the training process.
 This strategy ensures stability when training a unified model on data distributions with distinct characteristics.
 Training datasets are detailed in \cref{tab:data} of Appendix.
 Stage 1 (Visual-Language Pre-Alignment) optimizes the pre-trained diffusion language model on text-to-image and image captioning tasks.
 This stage aims to align the visual modality with the semantic space of the pre-trained language model.
 Stage 2 (Speech–Vision–Language Joint Alignment) focuses on enhancing the alignment between text and other modalities.
 In this stage, we retain the visual-text datasets from Stage 1 and introduce automatic speech recognition (ASR) and text-to-speech (TTS) data to facilitate speech-text alignment.
 Stage 3 (Speech-Driven Visual Interaction Capability Improvement) aims to improve unified cross-modal alignment.
 In this stage, we fine-tune the model on our constructed Speech-Driven Visual Interaction (SDVI) dataset, which comprises samples for spoken visual question answering and speech-to-image generation that requires joint processing of speech and visual data.
 We also incorporate spoken question answering (SQA) and visual question answering (VQA) data during this final stage.

-\paragraph{SDVI Dataset Construction.} We construct the Speech-Driven Visual Interaction (SDVI) dataset that mainly includes spoken visual question answering and speech-to-image generation data to improve the model's ability for visual interaction via spoken instruction.
-For spoken visual question answering, we use LLaVA-OneVision \cite{LLaVA-One-Vision} as the data source and employ the Cosyvoice2 \cite{Cosyvoice2} model to convert the textual question-answering pairs into speech.
+\paragraph{SDVI Dataset Construction.} We construct the Speech-Driven Visual Interaction (SDVI) dataset that mainly includes spoken visual question answering and speech-to-image generation data to improve the model's capability for visual interaction via spoken instruction.
+For spoken visual question answering task, we use the LLaVA-OneVision \cite{LLaVA-One-Vision} as the data source and employ the Cosyvoice2 \cite{Cosyvoice2} model to convert the textual question-answering pairs into speech.
 We design a processing pipeline prior to speech synthesis to ensure the data quality.
 Specifically, we first filter out all samples that contain mathematical computation or programming, as these are uncommon in daily spoken dialogue scenarios.
 Next, we rewrite all multiple-choice questions as open-ended question answering by replacing the answer choices with the corresponding answer words or sentences.
-Finally, we remove all samples with an answer length greater than $100$ words, since humans usually prefer concise response in spoken conversation.
+Finally, we remove all samples with an answer length greater than $100$ words, since humans usually prefer concise responses in spoken conversations.
 To prevent the model from overfitting to a particular voice, we convert the question part of the processed LLaVA-OneVision dataset into speech by performing voice cloning conditioned on 1{,}000 randomly sampled speech samples of the GigaSpeech datasets \cite{gigaspeech} using the Cosyvoice2 \cite{Cosyvoice2} model, while the answer part is converted into speech using a fixed voice.
 The resulting dataset contains over 30{,}000 samples, and each sample consists of a spoken input question, an input image, a textual output answer, and the corresponding spoken output response.

-For speech to image generation, we select Blip3o-Pretrain-JourneyDB \cite{BLIP3-o} as the data source for its fluent native text and high-quality images.
-Similar to the spoken visual question answering task, we convert the text into speech by performing voice clone on 1{,}000 randomly sampled speech from the Gigaspeech dataset with the Cosyvoice2, resulting in 30{,}000 speech-image pairs.
+For speech-to-image generation, we select Blip3o-Pretrain-JourneyDB \cite{BLIP3-o} as the data source for its fluent native text and high-quality images.
+Similar to the spoken visual question answering task, we convert the text into speech by performing voice cloning on 1{,}000 randomly speech clips sampled from the Gigaspeech dataset \cite{gigaspeech} with the Cosyvoice2 model, resulting in 30{,}000 speech-image pairs.